In This Article

 With full, beautiful blooms, few houseplants are as striking as gloxinia.
 This colorful plant is fast-growing and comes in a range of bright, cheery colors that can add life and character to your space.
 Originally native to Brazil, today's hybrid gloxinia variety was discovered in 1845 when John Fyfe, a gardener in Scotland, noticed a mutation among his true gloxinia seedlings.

 This plant had symmetrical, bell-shaped, upright flowers, unlike the others, which had slipper-shaped flowers that hung down.
 Sinningia—the plants sold as gloxinia at nurseries, flower shops, and garden centers today—all descend from this one unique plant.

 - Plant Type: Herbaceous perennial

-- Mature Size: 12 inches
+- Mature Size: 12 inches high

 - Sun Exposure: Bright, indirect light

 - Soil Type: Loose, well-draining, slightly acidic mix like African violet soil or gardenia soil